SalesVu Overall Rating

 At this time, we are able to locate only two SalesVu complaints, neither of which accuses the company of being a scam or a ripoff.
 One complainant accuses the company of misrepresenting its contract terms on its website, but the issue appears to have been fixed.
 The other complainant expresses discomfort with what they consider an invasive and lengthy signup process.

-This second point might actually be a strength of SalesVu, as the company’s relationship with Mercury Payment Systems demands that its customers receive approval for a merchant account before they can process payments.
+This second point might actually be a strength of SalesVu, as the company’s relationships with Mercury Payment Systems and Century Payments demand that its customers receive approval for a merchant account before they can process payments.
 Although this can be seen as a barrier to signup, it’s a standard practice within the industry that helps to preventing withholding of funds.
 Square does not require a similar process, and its clients frequently find themselves facing sizable, long-term payment holds as a result.
-This upfront commitment to fraud prevention helps to prevent account freezes before they occur and gives Mercury Payment Systems some idea of a business’s risk for fraud from the start.
+This upfront commitment to fraud prevention helps to prevent account freezes before they occur and gives the processors some idea of a business’s risk for fraud from the start.

-It’s likely that SalesVu defers to Mercury Payment Systems for actual merchant account issues, which could also cause complaints to be filed against Mercury and not SalesVu in the event of a dispute.
+It’s likely that SalesVu defers to Mercury Payment Systems or Century Payments for actual merchant account issues, which could also cause complaints to be filed against those companies and not SalesVu in the event of a dispute.
 The company’s website lists email and phone customer support contact information.

 SalesVu BBB Report | N/A (CPO Adjusted)

 SalesVu does not yet have a Better Business Bureau (BBB) profile.
-Its processor Mercury Payment Systems is showing an “A+” rating at this time based on 35 complaints in the last three years, but this may or may not be applicable to SalesVu’s score.
-In the absence of a BBB report specifically devoted to SalesVu, we will split the difference between a default score of “A” and the CPO-adjusted BBB rating given to Mercury Payment Systems, which is a “C.”
+Its processors, Mercury Payment Systems and Century Payments, are showing an “A+” and a “D-,” respectively, at this time.
+Mercury’s rating is based on 35 complaints in the last three years, and Century’s is due to 28 complaints, but these figures may or may not be applicable to SalesVu’s score.
+In the absence of a BBB report specifically devoted to SalesVu, we will not factor a BBB rating into the company’s score at this time.

 SalesVu rates as a reliable payment processing service according to our standards.
 The company is showing very few complaints online and appears to offer very competitive contract terms through Mercury Payment Systems.
-The one factor lowering its overall rating is its lack of a BBB profile, but this has not impacted its score too severely.
-SalesVu appears to be a very appealing mobile processing option for small and mid-sized businesses.
+SalesVu is a very appealing mobile processing option for small and mid-sized businesses.

 Leave your review of SalesVu in the comment section below: